-The Knights of Columbus has established a shrine to Blessed John Paul II in Washington, D.C.
-The announcement was made during Supreme Knight Carl Anderson’s annual report at the Knights’ 129th International Convention.
+The Knights of Columbus has established a shrine to St. John Paul II in Washington, D.C.
+The announcement was made during Supreme Knight Carl Anderson’s 2011 annual report at the Knights’ 129th Supreme Convention.

-In addition to the shrine itself, the preliminary plans for the site include exhibits on the life and legacy of Blessed John Paul II, and an exhibit on the Catholic heritage of North America.
-The shrine and related exhibits will be located at the site of the present John Paul II Cultural Center in Northeast Washington, D.C.
-“True to Pope John Paul II’s vision, and using the story of his life as an inspiration, the Shrine will be an opportunity to evangelize and spread the Good News of the Gospel through a new evangelization,” said Supreme Knight Carl Anderson.
+In addition to the shrine itself, the plans for the site include exhibits on the life and legacy of St. John Paul II, and an exhibit on the Catholic heritage of North America.
+The shrine and related exhibits are located at the site of the former John Paul II Cultural Center in Northeast Washington, D.C.
+“True to Pope John Paul II’s vision, and using the story of his life as an inspiration, the shrine will be an opportunity to evangelize and spread the Good News of the Gospel through a new evangelization,” said Supreme Knight Carl Anderson.
 “Because of his tireless evangelization efforts, an entire generation of Catholics has become known as the ‘John Paul II Generation,’ and certainly we are honored to continue to spread his profound and powerful message of hope for our country, our continent and our world.”

-Patrick Kelly is currently the Executive Director of the Blessed John Paul Shrine, managing day-to-day operations of the Shrine, directly overseeing its staff, operations and activities.
+Patrick Kelly is the Executive Director of the Saint John Paul II National Shrine, managing day-to-day operations of the shrine, directly overseeing its staff, operations and activities.

 Fr.
-Gregory Gresko is Chaplain of the Blessed John Paul II Shrine, responsible for the spiritual care of the Shrine’s staff and pilgrims.
+Gregory Gresko is Chaplain of the Saint John Paul II National Shrine, responsible for the spiritual care of the shrine’s staff and pilgrims.

-The Knights of Columbus and Blessed Pope John Paul II
+The Knights of Columbus and St. Pope John Paul II

-The Knights of Columbus worked closely with Blessed John Paul II throughout his papacy, from cosponsoring his Mass at Aqueduct Racetrack in New York in 1995, to assisting with other papal trips, to providing support for restoration projects at St. Peter’s Basilica in Rome, and for papal communications initiatives.
-The Knights also supported the foundation of the U.S. session of the Pontifical John Paul II Institute for Studies on Marriage and Family, now located at The Catholic University of America.
+The Knights of Columbus worked closely with St. John Paul II throughout his papacy, co-sponsoring his Mass at Aqueduct Racetrack in New York in 1995, assisting with other papal trips, providing support for restoration projects at St. Peter’s Basilica in Rome, and supplying resources for papal communications initiatives.
+The Knights also supported the foundation of the U.S. session of the Pontifical John Paul II Institute for Studies on Marriage and Family, located at The Catholic University of America.